MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-create-match-game.md

    - Select **Add Column** twice to add two more columns.
    - On the task menu, choose **Edit Rows and Columns** to open the **Column and Row Styles** window.
      For each column, select the **Percent** option button, and then set each column's width to *25* percent.
-   - Select **Rows** from the drop-down box at the top of the window, and set each row's height to 25 percent.
+   - Select **Rows** from the list at the top of the window, and then set each row's height to 25 percent.

    When you're done, select **OK** to save your changes.

 Your TableLayoutPanel is now a four-by-four grid, with 16 equally sized square cells.
-These rows and columns are where the icon images appear later.
+These rows and columns are where the icons appear later.

 ![Screenshot shows the Forms tab with a four by four grid.](../ide/media/tutorial-windows-forms-create-match-game/match-game-grid.png)